commitdev/docs/docs/eps/ep-pilot.md

 Am I excited and happy to go to work every morning and see my teammates?
 Do I believe in the mission, vision, and leadership of this team or company?

-## Returning to Commit after my pilot
+## Returning to Commit after a Pilot

 As a pilot comes to a close, you may not continue on with that SP full-time.
 We are here to support you with that choice and next steps!